 To jump on the back of previous researchers, cyber security protects cyberspaces (like websites) and cyberspace systems (like computers) from thieves, breakages, and unauthorized viewing.

 Now you know what cyber security is, it’s time to define cyber security threats.
+10 Crucial Cyber Security Tips for Small Businesses in 2022

 It Refers to Possible Attacks that Attempt to Unlawfully Access Data and Disrupt Digital Operations